Back to Blog

 6. Marketing and User Acquisition

 Building the app is only half the journey.
-Acquiring users requires marketing investment.
-App Store Optimization (ASO), digital advertising, social media campaigns, and content marketing all have costs.
-A rough rule of thumb: plan to spend at least as much on initial marketing as you spent on development if you want meaningful traction.
+Getting users needs marketing investment.
+App Store Optimization (ASO), digital ads, social media campaigns, and content marketing all cost money.
+A rough rule of thumb: plan to spend at least as much on initial marketing as you spent on development if you want real traction.

 How to Budget Effectively for Your App

-Given all these variables, how do you create a realistic budget?
+Given all these variables, how do you build a realistic budget?
 Here is a practical framework:

 Step 1: Define Your MVP

-Start with the absolute minimum set of features that delivers value to users and validates your business hypothesis.
-An MVP should be lean.
+Start with the smallest set of features that delivers value to users and tests your business idea.
+Keep your MVP lean.
 If your feature list has more than 8-10 core features, you are building too much for a first release.
-You can always add features in subsequent versions based on real user feedback.
+You can add features later, based on real user feedback.

 Step 2: Apply the 1.5x Rule

-Whatever budget estimate you arrive at, multiply it by 1.5.
-This buffer accounts for scope changes (which always happen), hidden costs, and the inevitable "we didn't think of that" moments.
-It is better to have budget remaining than to run out of funds at 80% completion.
+Take whatever budget estimate you land on and multiply it by 1.5.
+This buffer covers scope changes (which always happen), hidden costs, and the inevitable "we didn't think of that" moments.
+It is better to have budget left over than to run out of funds at 80% completion.

 Step 3: Plan in Phases